High-Fidelity, Low-Loss State Detection of Alkali-Metal Atoms in Optical Tweezer Traps

-Casting the bright state readout error as the total depump probability per collection event, we find $\mathcal{R} = 1-\sqrt{1-\epsilon_{\rm bright}} = 7.5 \times 10^{-4}$.
-This is the same order of magnitude as the combined estimate for trap and probe off-resonant scatter.
-The source of the remaining discrepancy in the depump rate relative to the estimates for off-resonant scatter is a subject of ongoing study, potentially due to an overestimation of the alignment precision of the probe, imperfect state preparation, or residual $\sigma$-polarized components of the trap light due to misalignment of the trap polarization direction to the B-field or polarization distortion effects due to focusing of the trap beam.
+Casting the bright state readout error as the total depump probability per collection event, we find $\mathcal{R} = 1-\sqrt[3]{1-\epsilon_{\rm bright}} = 3.7 \times 10^{-4}$.
+This value is the same order of magnitude as the sum of estimated contributions from off-resonant scatter from probe and trap light.
+The source of any remaining discrepancy in the observed depump rate is a subject of ongoing study.
+Possible sources of contribution to observed error rates include imperfect state preparation, overestimation of probe alignment or purity, failed presence checks resulting in poor quality post-selection, and residual $\sigma$-polarized components of the trap light due to misalignment of the trap polarization direction to the B-field or polarization distortion effects due to focusing of the trap beam.

+This depump rate is sufficiently low to permit high-fidelity detection even in the case of low collection efficiency optical systems.
+When we fiber-coupled our atomic fluorescence before switching to a free space detector, we still achieved \fidelityFibers{} fidelity and \lossFibers{} loss of the bright state, even though the collection efficiency was only \collectionEfficiencyFibers{}.
+In such a system with low depump rates and low collection efficiency, detection heating losses play a more dominant role.
+We found that, to some degree, we could trade atom survival probability for detection fidelity and reach a detection fidelity of \highLossFidelity{} with \highLossLoss{} loss of the bright state due to detection.